About apps and data stores

 Website data

 A data store with website data uses data indexed from public websites.
 You can provide a set of domains and set up search or recommendations over data crawled from the domains.
-This data includes text and images tagged with metadata.
+This data includes text, images tagged with metadata, and structured data.

 For example, you can provide domains such as yourexamplewebsite.com/faq and yourexamplewebsite.com/events and enable search or recommendations over the content at those domains.

-A website contains unstructured data, but you can add metadata in the form of meta tags and edit the website's schema as explained in Add metadata for advanced website indexing.
+• Provides the capability to add structured data to the data store schema.
+A website contains unstructured data, but you can add structured data in the form of meta tags, PageMap attributes, and schema.org data to your web pages.
+You can then use this structured data to edit the data store schema as explained in Use structured data for advanced website indexing.

 Structured data

 A data store with structured data enables semantic search or recommendations over structured data.
 You can import data from BigQuery or Cloud Storage.
-You can also submit structured data as an HTTP request payload.
+You can also manually upload structured JSON data through the API.

-For example, you can enable search or recommendations over a product catalog for your ecommerce experience, a movie catalog for movie search or recommendations, or a directory of doctors for provider search or recommendations.
+For example, you can enable search or recommendations over a product catalog for your ecommerce experience or a directory of doctors for provider search or recommendations.

 Vertex AI Agent Builder auto-detects the schema from the data that you import.
 Optionally, you can provide a schema for your data.
 Providing a schema for your data typically improves the quality of results.